interconnectit/at-speed/README.md

 Unfortunately, I didn't have the time or the money to make a success of it and other work took priority and by 1998 I'd closed the door.
 However, I found an old PC with a copy of the site on it and resurrected it.
 Let's hope it can live pretty much forever.

 As for licenses.
 I don't currently have the time or energy to check on the situation with respect to the images so I'm going to have to be limited there.
 Sorry.

+As for technicalities - some things don't work without FrontPage extensions... and that's never going to happen today!
+Security nightmare, right?
+Would be fun to set up in a museum setting, airgapped, but nah, not on the internet.
+The site now is stored on Github and is hosted by AWS Amplify using a CI workflow.
+Just for giggles.
+I suspect it's one of the very few 1996 websites that has CI.